deanbot/ps-gametime/ABOUT.md

 Game Time is a gamified habit-tracking/rewards system that helps you progress on goals and play games.

 The system is meant to encourage game-lovers to complete meaningful work towards a chosen area in their life, aka reaching a goal or completing a passion project.
-Using Game Time has a side effect of enhancing the gaming experience:
+In Game Time, progress on goals has the added benefit of rewarding you gaming time.

+Side effects include increased productivity, and an enhanced gaming experience:

-- Gaming feels more meaningful with set play-time boundaries.
+- Gaming feels more meaningful with set play-time limits.
 - Gamers experience less guilt for 'gaming' vs 'working on goals'.

 Game Time in a nutshell: